 Who can apply for an Early Offer?

-- If you’re graduating from Year 12 in 2022, you can apply to study at Murdoch next year using your Year 11 ATAR subject results, or your mid-year Year 12 ATAR subject results.
+If you're graduating from Year 12 in 2023, you're eligible to apply for an Early Offer.
+You can apply to study at Murdoch next year using your:

 Why should I apply for an Early Offer?

 There are plenty of reasons why submitting your uni application early is a good idea.
 It will help: